So the process was fairly straight forward. Only thing not obvious was the removal of two trim pieces that hid the front bracket.

 There were 4 more screw on the passenger’s side.
 Now if this were a Mach I it would have a clock located there, but instead there is just a plastic panel.
 You could actually place a LCD monitor there for DVD player.
 The panel is below:

-After removing these two “non-philip” screws (flat) the dash pad would lean forward and you’d think it would pop right off …but nope!!!
+After removing these two “non-philips” screws (flat) the dash pad would lean forward and you’d think it would pop right off …but nope!!!
 The next photos show why.

 Caption is wrong here the side screw was removed but there was still one below.